 2. We use our names along with accurate email addresses.
 Please use yours.

-Pseudonyms, initials and partial names may imply that some commenters have reasons for preferring anonymity.
+Unless we know you personally, please do not use pseudonyms, initials and partial names as such may imply that you have reasons for preferring anonymity.
 If you have such a need, please email us to discuss the matter.
 Please also provide an accurate email address.

 3. Stay on topic.